Templer FX Broker Review

 Think about it, if you worked for an independent institution like the FSA, would you push away potential clients by acting tough?
 You would rather let them slide on minor offences because, after all, it is unlikely someone will fly to Saint Vincent just because they were scammed for $1,000.
 I also know this is a cynical view of the world, but it’s the reality as I’ve seen it in my years of forex trading.

 Worse still, you can’t even check through the FSA website to confirm if Templer FX is actually a client of theirs.
 That’s one of the problems you face when dealing with such financial regulators.
+Such things do not happen with CySEC and FCA regulated brokers like XM Forex, whose licence number can be easily checked on the regulator’s website.

 From the flimsy regulation and questionable company profile based on their own website and client reviews, I would not recommend working with Templer FX.
 If anyone at Templer FX would like to shed some light on their employer, the floor is open in the comments section below.
 This Templer FX review was not to bash anyone, but to ask the serious questions most traders ignore.